ibarczewski/truecolors-ultrawide-fix/README.md

 * 7680x1440

 # Known Issues:
+* When loading in a new scene, the sides of the scene will display, but the middle will be a black box as that part of the scene fades in.
+Not sure if I can fix this, but it's a relatively small issue.
 * There is no error handling.
 If you do something wrong, the application will crash.
 * You will have to rerun this each time the game is updated.
 The updates from Steam overwrite the binary file.
 * You cannot revert this change, so either have a backup prepared or delete the exe and repair the game through Steam.